danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

-1. xyz_labels_path: The path to the data folder called 'ligands/xyz_<valid ligand list csv name>' where the ligands .xyz files with their atomic positions and structure labels are located.
+1. xyz_labels_path: The path to the data folder called 'xyz_\<valid ligand list file name\>\_<SP|AtomSymbol>' where the ligands .xyz files with their atomic positions and structure labels are located.
 It must also contain the CSV file with the list of valid ligands and their grid sizing and position.
-This file must be named as '<valid ligand list csv name>_box_class_freq.csv' and is expected to be the output of the 'run_vocabulary_encode_ligands.py' script.
-Mandatory columns = 'ligID', 'ligCode', 'entry', 'filter_quality', 'x', 'y', 'z', 'x_bound', 'y_bound','z_bound'.;
+This file must be named as '\<valid ligand list file name\>_<SP|AtomSymbol>_box_class_freq.csv' and is expected to be the output of the 'run_vocabulary_encode_ligands.py' or the 'encode_ligs_xyz.py' scripts.
+Mandatory columns = 'ligID', 'ligCode', 'entry', 'filter_quality', 'x', 'y', 'z', 'x_bound', 'y_bound','z_bound', 'RefinementResolution'.;
 2. refinement_path: The path to the data folder where the entries refinement are located ('data/refinement').
 3. output_grid_path: The path to the output folder where the 3D point clouds of the ligands grid will be stored in .xyzrgb files.
 It will be organized by the PDB entry ID of the ligand entries in separated subfolders, each one containing the grid representations of all ligands that appear in that PDB entry ('data/ligands_grid_point_clouds');
 4. overwrite: (optional) A boolean True or False indicating if the already processed ligands should be overwritten.
 Useful to restart from previous processing.
 (Default to False).